 Weight gain while breastfeeding can happen due to a combination of factors such as:

 - the total number of calories you are consuming,

 When you are postpartum, your body goes through several hormonal changes that can impact your hunger and the way your body processes energy.

-In addition, the lack of sleep and added stress of a newborn are enough to further increase your risk of weight gain.
+In addition, the lack of sleep and the added stress of a newborn are enough to further increase your risk of weight gain.

 I’ll go over each factor in more detail later on.

-Can breastfeeding make you gain weight?
+Can breastfeeding make you Put On weight?

 Breastfeeding alone does not make you gain weight.

 Weight gain while nursing is caused by consuming more calories than your body burns throughout the day.

 If you eat 2500 calories, but your body only needs 1800 calories to survive and produce breast milk, those extra calories may be stored in the form of fat.